uwplse/pumpkin-pi/README.md

 but also to demonstrate ideas that other people can use in their tools.

 Some information for transparency is in the paper:
-Section 4 discusses the core algorithms that DEVOID implements, and section 5 discusses a sample of implementation challenges.
+Section 4 discusses the core algorithms that PUMPKIN Pi implements, and section 5 discusses a sample of implementation challenges.

 This part of the README is here to complement that.
 It describes the structure of the code a bit.
-It should also help if you are interested in contributing to DEVOID, or if you are interested in using some of the libraries from DEVOID in your code.
+It should also help if you are interested in contributing to PUMPKIN Pi, or if you are interested in using some of the libraries from PUMPKIN Pi in your code.

 ## Understanding the Code